Born: 28 October 1920, Iona Road, Glasnevin, Dublin

 Died: 30 September 1984, Wah Yan College, Hong Kong

-Of the 29 remaining years in which he served the Hong Kong mission, four he spent overseeing and raising funds for the building of the church and hostel in Petaling Jaya.
-The remainder he spent in Ricci Hall (11 years), Wah Yan, Hong nearby Kong (9 years).
-Wah Yan, Kowloon (4 up years), and Cheung Chau (1 year).
+Of the 29 remaining years in which he served the Hong Kong mission, he spent four overseeing and raising funds for the building of the church and hostel in Petaling Jaya.
+The remainder he spent in Ricci Hall (11 years), Wah Yan College Hong Kong (9 years).
+Wah Yan College Kowloon (4 up years) and Cheung Chau (1 year).

-Returned as a priest in 1955, he taught English, History and Religious Knowledge in Wah Yan Hong Kong for two years, before going to Malaysia for two years.
+When he returned as a priest in 1955, he taught English, History and Religious Knowledge in Wah Yan College Hong Kong for two years, before going to Malaysia for two years.
 It was there that he felt the realisation of the ideals of his priesthood.
-Part-time Armed Forces Chaplain, he was always saying Mass for young adults, instructing young men in the Faith and helping to build the church in Petaling Jaya.
+As part-time Armed Forces Chaplain, he was always saying Mass for young adults, instructing young men in the Faith and helping to build the church in Petaling Jaya.

 From the catalogues his most frequent assignments seem to have been with the Industrial Relations Institute, as promoter/director/counsellor (for 16 years); minister, and teacher/lecturer especially in sociology.
-About 1977 he became a member of Hong Kong’s Legislative Council (abbreviated to Legco), and about 1980 also of the Executive Council (abbreviated to Exco).
+About 1977 he became a member of Hong Kong’s Legislative Council (Legco), and about 1980 also of the Executive Council (Exco).
 These two bodies advise the Governor in his work of ruling the territory.
 About 1982 he ceased to be a member of Exco but continued as a member of Legco till his death.

 Reference: